Telemarketing and Unwanted Calls

 A Canadian’s Choice

 If you live in Canada, you can choose to reduce the number of telemarketing calls you receive by registering your residential, wireless, fax or VoIP telephone number on the National DNCL.
+If your telephone number is not linked to a business line, then you are considered to be a consumer for the purposes of the National DNCL.
 Here’s what you need to know:

 - Register for the National DNCL